barisdalyan/ProjectManagementApp/README.md

 ## What can ı do with this project?
 - You can perform adding, deleting, updating operations on customer registration table and sell a new project to your customers or cancel the sale.
-- If you have a lot of customer, you can filter them using search text field.
+- If you have a lot of customers, you can filter them using search text field.

 <img src="https://github.com/barisdalyan/ProjectManagementApp/blob/master/screenshot/list-customers-frame.png" alt="Error" width="550" >